 For declaring an event as a dependent event, the dependent event must be occur at less than a given time difference from the main event, it must be smaller than a specified magnitude (relative to the main event), the epicentral or hypocentral distance between main and dependent event must be less than a given value and the difference in hypocentral depth between the two events must be less than a given value.
-Hypocentral distance between main shock and dependent event.
+Hypocentral distance is calculated as the direct distance between main shock and dependent event..
 The time and distance limits are generally magnitude dependent so larger values are used for larger events.
 Different magnitude dependence can be used before and after the main event.